jacobsvante/netsuite/README.md

 * `lastName: ns0:SearchStringField`
 * `lastModifiedDate: ns0:SearchDateField`

-Suppose we want to find all of the recently created vendors.
-In the customer search example, we already knew what namespaces our types belonged to, so we just used those factories.
-Let's just say for now we don't know what factories our namespaces correspond to.
-Instead of looking at the WSDL, we can use `get_type_factory_name` and/or `get_type_class`.
+Suppose we want to find all of the recently modified vendors.
+In the customer search snippet above, we already knew what factories we should be using to generate the Customer types.
+Let's just say for now we don't know what factories we will be using for our Vendor search functionality.

+Instead of searching through the WSDL, we can use `get_type_factory_name` and/or `get_type_class`.

 #### `get_type_factory_name`